3DCoded/Happy-Hare/Gcode-Preprocessing.md

 __Why is this useful?__
 <br>
-When combined with the `MMU_CHECK_GATES TOOLS=` functionality and placed in your `START_PRINT` macro it allows for up-front verification that all required tools are present before commencing the print!
+When combined with the `MMU_CHECK_GATE TOOLS=` functionality and placed in your `START_PRINT` macro it allows for up-front verification that all required tools are present before commencing the print!

 To implement incorporate into your start g-code on your Slicer: